panoply/esthetic/docs/src/docs/introduction/installation.md

 # Installation

-Æsthetic is available for consumption via the NPM registry and supports both ESM and CJS environments.
-For the best practice, it is recommended to install Æsthetic on a per-project basis rather than globally.
-While tree-shaking is not feasible with Æsthetic, the module remains relatively small, with a gzipped size of 57.5kb distributed as a single file.
+Æsthetic is available for consumption via the NPM registry and supports both ESM (ECMAScript Modules) and CJS (CommonJS) environments.
+Best practice recommends installing Æsthetic on a per-project basis rather than globally.
+This approach ensures version consistency across different projects and avoids potential conflicts with global installations.
+While Æsthetic does not support tree-shaking due to its architecture, the module remains relatively compact.
+It's distributed as a single file with a gzipped size of approximately 57.5kb.

-###### PNPM

-Æsthetic recommends developers choose [pnpm](https://pnpm.js.org/en/cli/install) as their package manager.
+> Æsthetic recommends developers use [pnpm](https://pnpm.js.org/en/cli/install) as their package manager. pnpm offers several advantages over traditional package managers like npm or Yarn, including improved performance and stricter dependency resolution.

+---

+#### PNPM

 ```bash
 $ pnpm add esthetic --save-dev
 ```

-###### NPM
+#### NPM

 ```bash
 $ npm install esthetic --save-dev
 ```

-###### Yarn
+#### Yarn

 ```bash
 $ yarn add esthetic